buildkite/docs/pages/agent/v3/elastic_ci_aws.md

 - [AWS CLI](https://aws.amazon.com/cli/) - useful for performing any ops-related tasks
 - [jq](https://stedolan.github.io/jq/) - useful for manipulating JSON responses from CLI tools such as AWS CLI or the Buildkite API

+For more details on what versions are installed on a given Elastic CI Stack, see the corresponding [release announcement](https://github.com/buildkite/elastic-ci-stack-for-aws/releases).

 <!-- vale on -->

 On both Linux and Windows, the Buildkite agent runs as user `buildkite-agent`.